simpyparveen/ReadySHA3/README.md

 # ReadySHA3

-# Updated : 20 Dec 2018, Simpy Parveen
+Updated : 20 Dec 2018, Simpy Parveen(simpy.parveen1@ucalgary.ca)

 A simple implemenation of SHA3 hash function.
 SHA-3 uses the sponge construction,[12][23] in which data is "absorbed" into the sponge, then the result is "squeezed" out.
 In the absorbing phase, message blocks are XORed into a subset of the state, which is then transformed as a whole using a permutation function f.
 In the "squeeze" phase, output blocks are read from the same subset of the state, alternated with the state transformation function f.